MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app.md

 <properties
-	pageTitle="Generate an app using a Common Data Service database | Common Data Service" description="Generate an app to add, update, and delete records" services="powerapps"
+	pageTitle="Generate an app using a Common Data Service database | Microsoft PowerApps" description="Generate an app to add, update, and delete records" services="powerapps"
 	documentationCenter="na"